Do you know…

-This approach is more common for long-standing businesses, who can utilize supported data over a longer time-frame.
+This approach is more common for long-standing businesses, which can utilize supported data over a longer time frame.
 It is also common to use the real retention rate; as they often change from year-to-year.
 Substitute these stats in the above formula.

 These substitutions will provide a more accurate lifetime value.
 Now, you are able to strategize which customers to take on and how much you’re willing to spend to retain them.

 For a more comprehensive approach, you can deduct marketing and acquisition costs from your CLV.